MileHacker Logo

 Visa Application Process

-A visa is typically necessary for getting into mainland China.
-The application process generally happens at a Chinese Embassy or Consulate in your home country country.
+A visa is typically necessary for admission to mainland China.
+The process for applying generally happens at a Chinese person Embassy or Consulate in your home country.

 Required Documents